lapii-ui/first-app/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-##Follow me
+## Follow me
--please run php artisan db:seed
+- [please run] php artisan db:seed
--after is have 4 account for login
+- [after is have 4 account for login]
--root account can see all
+- [root account can see all]
     root@admin.com
     1234qwer
--super admin and admin under permission of root account
+- [super admin and admin under permission of root account] super-admin@admin.com
-    super-admin@admin.com
     1234qwer

     admin@admin.com
     1234qwer

--user account
+- [user account]
     user@user.com
     1234qwer

- -the left-side bar will hide depend on the user can see -can click on account name top-right then it will display dropdown and click on profile it will display all the user login
+ - [the left-side bar will hide depend on the user can see]
+ - [can click on account name top-right then it will display dropdown and click on profile it will display all the user login]

 ## About Laravel